redcartel/simplesnips.vim/README.md

 by Carter Adams (https://github.com/redcartel/simplesnips.vim)

+*building a vim plugin was a bucket list item, I'm probably never going to update this again, but maybe it will be useful for someone learning how to do this.*

 Simple snippits.
 Add the following line to your config file:

     `let g:simplesnipsDir = $HOME . "/path/to/your/snips/folder/"`